What Is the Role of a School Guidance Counselor?

 At the middle school and high school levels, school guidance counselors work with students to determine and achieve their post-high school goals.
 These counselors help choose high school classes that prepare students for their post-graduation plans.
 They also help students apply to colleges or trade schools by advising them about admission requirements and financial aid.

 Important Facts About This Occupation

 A master's degree in education counseling is necessary to become a school guidance counselor.
-These 3-year degree programs include classroom instruction and practical experience working with real students.
+These degree programs typically take 2-3 years to complete and include classroom instruction and practical experience working with real students.
 The programs culminate in several months of supervised fieldwork in a real school.
 You can learn the skills to become a school guidance counselor by taking graduate courses in: